-Their wet food and pate recipes are meant as an occasional supplement to a complete dry or wet diet.
+I used their wet food and pate recipes as an occasional supplement to complete my dog's dry and wet food diet.
 However, all their canned options have meat cuts and other animal protein sources as the first ingredient.
 Plus, they have no additives, artificial colours or flavourings.
-All in all, Applaws canned dog food is a great choice to treat your furry friend.
+All in all, our panel agreed that Applaws canned dog food is a great choice to treat your furry friend.

 Their kibble recipes are also pretty good.
 All recipes have animal protein of different kinds as the first ingredient.
 Most of these are present in meal form.
 According to the AAFCO,

 Poultry meal is the dry rendered product from a combination of clean flesh and skin with or without accompanying bone […] Basically the same as "poultry," but in rendered form, so most of the water and fat has been removed to make a concentrated protein/mineral ingredient.